ramadesplats/C-to-ASM/README.md

   - Combinatory mode
   - Choose between a signal given by an entity or the value spread by the previous pipeline depending on the OP code

-### Amélioration
+### Possible improvement
-- Fréquence de fonctionnement
+- Operating frequency
-  - trouvé la chemin critique du code, essayer d'améliorer la fréquence de fonctionnement
+  -  Find the critical path in the code and try to optimize the operating frequency
 - VGA
-  - à l'état actuelle, l'affichage à l'écran VGA ne fonctionne pas, il n'y a aucun signal à la sortie
+  - Should allow printing on VGA screen but isn't working at the moment
-- Détection Aléa
+- Hazard detection
-  - Manque de séparation de cas READ x r 0 / READ x r r / READ x 0 r, c-à-d la lecture se fait sur quelle registre
+  - Blurry separation of the case READ x r 0 / READ x r r / READ x 0 r, c-à-d la lecture se fait sur quelle registre
-  - L'écriture est la lecture simultané est possible, donc on peut encore réduire le temps d'attente lors de la détection d'un aléa de donnée
+  - As writing and reading is allowed we should be able to reduce waiting time when detecting a data hazard
-- Les instructions non traité: EQU, INF, INFE, SUP, SUPE
+- Not yet implemented operations: EQU, INF, INFE, SUP, SUPE
-  - Aélioration possible: dans UAL faire Rj-Rk, affecter dans Ri selon la règle suivant
+  - Possible improvements: in the UAL, do Rj-Rk, then affect Ri given the following rules
     - EQU = Z
     - INF = N
     - INFE = N or Z
     - SUP = not(N or Z)
     - SUPE = not(N)
-- L'accès mémoire avec connecteur de bus non traité
+- Memory access with bus connector
-  - Normalement il faut un module au milieu (`cores/conbus1x4.v`) pour multiplexer l'accès mémoire, selon les différents adresse, on peut accéder à RAM, Core Vidéo vga, Périphériques et Timers.
-Mais pour l'instant on a brancher directement les sigaux de adresse, data in, data out, we à module RAM etc.
+  - Eventually, we coud use a in-between entity (`cores/conbus1x4.v`) to mul pour multiplex memory access.
+Depending on the different adresses, we can accessto the RAM, VGA Core Video, Peripherals and Timers.